 Supplier may select individual laminates according to material availability and economy provided that these minimum design values are met.
-The combination symbol for the layup actually provided shall be stamped by the supplier on each timber at the center of both vertical faces.
+The combination symbol for the lay-up actually provided shall be stamped by the supplier on each timber at the center of both vertical faces.
 Combination symbol must be visible after treating and shall be between one and four inches in height.

 All sizes are net-finished dimension; all pieces to be double-end trimmed (DET).
-The thickness of all laminates shall be no less than 3/4" after sizing, this may require sizing both the top and bottom sacrificial laminates, or thinner internal laminates utilized.